Har Mar Mall: History

+In 1977, JCPenney left Har Mar for a new store at Rosedale which opened on August 3rd 1977.
+The JCPenney auto center would eventually become a Firestone and in 1982 Marshalls opened in most of the former JCPenney.

 On the afternoon of June 14, 1981, Har Mar Mall was damaged by a large tornado.
 While the tornado only affected the mall's cosmetic appearance, several nearby local businesses and residences were left in ruins following the impact.
 Shortly after the tornado, a large renovation occurred to update the mall's appearance and fix any damage left by it.
 In 1988, another expansion took place, allowing Har Mar to acquire several larger retailers in the newly constructed space; the opening of Highland Superstore and TJ Maxx took place later this year, along with the addition of a new food court with seating for over 400 people.
 Three years later, the Highland Superstore was converted to BizMart, a regional office supply store.
-BizMart was acquired by OfficeMax in 1992 before ultimately closing in 1995; HomePlace opened in the space vacated by OfficeMax, and is currently leased by HomeGoods, the successor of HomePlace.
+OfficeMax acquired BizMart in 1992 before ultimately closing in 1995; Around this time the largest Barnes & Noble in Minnesota and second in the U.S. to their New York location would open in vacant tenant spaces next to the Har Mar Theater.
+HomePlace opened in the space vacated by OfficeMax, and is currently leased by HomeGoods, the successor of HomePlace.
 In the 2000s, Har Mar underwent a cosmetic makeover that cost previous owner Emmes Realty Services nearly $12 million; Emmes sparked interest in opening a Von Maur at the center, but the proposal eventually dissolved.